GantMan/react-native-workshop/README.md

 ### Foundation

 - Go to [Expo Snack](https://snack.expo.io) and create a Screen from Scratch. we recommend you to create the Login Screen.
-You can start coding from this [base Starter](@leanjscom/foundation-starter-example)
+You can start coding from this [base Starter](https://snack.expo.io/@leanjscom/foundation-starter-example)
 - clone this repo and copy and paste your LoginScreen to use it.
 - fix the `TOCScreen` (`scr/Auth/Screens/TOCScreen`) so the user can see the whole content. you need to add something in order for the screen to scroll.
-- go to `src/Timeline/Screens/TimelineNavigator` and complete the Navigator Implementation.
+- go to `src/Timeline/Screens/TimelineScreens` and implement a FlatList for the data that is fetched.
+- create a `TweetItem` component in `src/Timeline/Components` and use it in your FlatList.

 ### Navigation